aornota/redneck/README.md

 When responder has a weak hand with a long suit (ideally 7+ cards), they should make a weak response of 1![S](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/S.png), 2![C](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/C.png), 2![D](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/D.png) or 2![H](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/H.png).
 (These are analogous to weak jump responses in a standard system.)

-Opener should usually pass, though may choose to do otherwise with a strong hand and a good fit for responder's long suit (or if they feel than playing in their long minor will be better).
+Opener should usually pass, though may choose to do otherwise with a strong hand and a good fit for responder's long suit (or if they feel that playing in their long minor will be better).

 ##### Some examples